cda-tum/mqt-ddsim/docs/primitives.md

 +++

-The `Sampler` takes a list of `QuantumCircuit` objects and simulates them using the `QasmSimulatorBackend` from MQT DDSIM.
-It then computes the quasi-probability distributions of the circuits in the list and encapsulates the results, along with the job's metadata, within a `SamplerResult` object.
+The [`Sampler`](#mqt.ddsim.primitives.sampler.Sampler) in an extension of Qiskit's [`StatevectorSampler`](#qiskit.*.StatevectorSampler).
+It takes a list of `QuantumCircuit` objects and simulates them using the `QasmSimulatorBackend` from MQT DDSIM.
+It then computes the quasi-probability distributions of the circuits in the list and encapsulates the results, along with the job's metadata, within a [`PrimitiveResult`](#qiskit.*.PrimitiveResult) object.

 Furthermore, it also handles compilation and parameter binding when working with parametrized circuits.

-Here we show an example on how to use this submodule:
+Here, we show an example on how to use this submodule:

 ```{code-cell} ipython3
 import numpy as np